kei51e/wp-data-splitter/README.md

 and ends with `</item>`.
 I tested and verified it works with wordpress 3.4.2 but it does not guaratee that it also works with future versions.

+This is my 1st python program ever :)
+Please let me know if you have any issues or comments.

 ## Licence

 This is licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php